 When you’re ready to hit the big leagues and want a piece of kit that’s going to stand the test of time, the KRK series of headphones are your next logical step up.
 The KRK KNS 6400 & 8400 headphones deliver superior sound quality and have been a studio mainstay relied upon by professional musicians, DSJ’s and producers for years.
 A closed back design helps isolate sounds and provides accurate monitoring whilst the memory foam padded ear cups make sure you’re comfortable at all times, which is course a pretty important factor.
 The self-aligning yoke system shapes itself to your head too, so no headband ache on the top of your head!

-Finally, we arrive at the industry standard for studio monitoring headphones – the Beyerdynamic DT100 Studio Headphones available in 16 Ω, and this version; 400 Ω. World renowned for their clarity as well as their comfort and isolation, the Beyerdynamic DT100’s are actually one of the more low cost options.
+Finally, we arrive at the industry standard for studio monitoring headphones – the Beyerdynamic DT990 Pro Headphones.
+World-renowned for their clarity as well as their comfort and isolation, the Beyerdynamic DT990’s are actually one of the more low-cost options.
 Considering what you get with these, it boggles the mind as to how affordable they actually are.
 Designed specifically for studio monitoring, we wouldn’t recommend these as headphones to take to work on the tube.
 They provide “warts and all” accuracy so you can hear exactly where you went wrong with that last vocal take or hear which drum might need tuning before you hit record.
 We’re pretty confident in saying that when it comes to studio monitoring headphones – these will be the last you’ll buy as you surely won’t go back to anything else after you’ve tried these comfortable, industry standard headphones.

-To view a full range of headphones, visit the Dawsons website.
+View our full range of headphones on the Dawsons website.